bjakushka/iptv-manager/README.md

 ```

-Or you can simply use command `make init` to do steps described above.
+Or you can simply use command `make init` to do steps described above (except those related to database).
 Also the command `make clean` can be used for cleaning development environment.
 And you can combine these commands like this `make clean init` to recreate the environment.
+Just run `make` to see little help with all available commands.

 ### CLI-commands